TAYLORYINGBHANDARI/School_District_Analysis./README.md

 ![image](https://user-images.githubusercontent.com/85265816/125211240-9ccca480-e26a-11eb-8190-fb4fd3370ad7.png)

+Small and medium size school are having way better performances.
+The large size school only has 58% passing rate.

 * School Type Summary

 ![image](https://user-images.githubusercontent.com/85265816/125211251-ad7d1a80-e26a-11eb-8223-fc89faf93c6c.png)

+Charter type of school is having a better performace in every catergory.Overall passing percentage is near 90%.
+District school's overall percentage is only 54%.

 ## Summary:

 There is a statement summarizing four changes to the school district analysis after reading and math scores have been replaced (5 pt).
+Although,there were 461 students' math and reading score got replaced with NaNs in Thomas High School.
+This impact on the scores was very insignificant in every category .

+- the average math score and reading score almost stayed the same
+- percentage passing math dropped by 1 percent
+- the percentage passing reading dropped by 1 percent
+- the overall passing percent dropped 1 percent

+This report did reveal some intersting aspects related to school performaces.The lower the spending range, the higher students performances.The small and medium school sizes also have a higher passing percentage over the larger school sizes.
+Between Charter and District schools, District schools is having a very low passing rate, 36% lower than the Charter school.